Brad Lander: 2021 election

 Facing term limits for his council seat after his third term, Lander announced his candidacy for the 2021 New York City Comptroller election, an open race as the incumbent, Scott Stringer, also faced term limits.
 He said that if elected he would expand the office to conduct equity audits to reduce disparities across race, gender, and ethnicity, including in how city agencies hire contractors.
 He said he would also use the office as an organizing vehicle for advocates, and produce audits, draft reports, and release data in partnership with organizers running campaigns centered on racial, social, and economic justice.
-Lander received endorsements from the Working Families Party, unions including Communications Workers of America District 1, and various Democratic clubs and community organizations.
-He was endorsed by elected officials including NYC Public Advocate Jumaane Williams, Congresswoman Nydia Velázquez, Congresswoman Alexandria Ocasio-Cortez, and members of the New York City Council and New York State legislature.
+Lander was endorsed by the Working Families Party, unions including Communications Workers of America District 1, and various Democratic clubs and community organizations.
+He was endorsed by progressive elected officials including Senator Elizabeth Warren, Public Advocate Jumaane Williams, Congresswoman Nydia Velázquez, Congresswoman Alexandria Ocasio-Cortez, and members of the New York City Council and New York State legislature.

-Lander won the Democratic primary against State Senator Brian Benjamin, entrepreneur and former US Marine Zach Iscol, New York State Senator Kevin Parker, former Public Advocate and former New York City Council Speaker Corey Johnson, and New York State Assemblymember David Weprin, among others, and went on to win the general election over Republican candidate Daby Carreras.
+Lander won the Democratic primary against State Senator Brian Benjamin, entrepreneur and former US Marine Zach Iscol, New York State Senator Kevin Parker, former Public Advocate and former New York City Council Speaker Corey Johnson, and New York State Assemblymember David Weprin, among others, and won the general election over Republican nominee Daby Carreras.